robboby13/Udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 An iterative approach was taken, originally the LeNet1 architecture was tried with unsuccusful results

-Some of the struggles faced...
-Unable to reach the 93% accuarcy requirement
+With the LeNet1 Architecture I was unable to meet the 93% accuarcy requirement

-A variation of parameters were tuned including...
-EPOCHS, BATCH_SIZE, and sigma were adjusted to reach the 93% compliance mark

-###Test a Model on New Images

 Here are ten German traffic signs that I found on the web, the preprocessing function was applied to all ten for grayscale and data normalization.